Atlántida Sport Club: Promotion to the third division and move to Chaco (2018 - present)

 In the 2018 season they finished in 10th place, with mixed results and a good average, thus ensuring their permanence in the category.

 In the 2019 season they finished in 13th place, with results mixed.

 In the 2020 season all football activities were suspended due to the COVID-19 pandemic, which significantly impacted the club's economy.

 In the 2021 season, they finished in 13th place, with less than good results and close to relegation.

 In September 2021, the club announced the start of construction on the Mar del Chaco Stadium, a new and modern sports complex in Nueva Asunción (10 km from Asunción).
 It will have an initial capacity for 7,000 spectators and in a second stage will have a final capacity for 18,000 spectators.
 The club has confirmed that it will move there once the construction work is completed around 2026.
 Therefore, its former grounds, the Flaviano Díaz Stadium in Barrio Obrero, will become its headquarters only, retaining only its futsal field and other minor infrastructure, while the grass field will disappear and be rented to a private company for the construction of a shopping center.

-In the 2022 season finished in 3rd place, very close to promotion by just 2 points, after achieving a very good campaign throughout the year.
+In the 2022 season finished in 3rd place, missing promotion by 2 points, after a good campaign throughout the year.

 In the 2023 season they finished in 11th place, with mixed results, but with a good average.

 In the 2024 season they had a very good performance, but finished in third place and were just 4 points away from promotion.

 Since then, the club has maintained a good level within the third division, with a view to promotion to the Second Division in the future.